jaychow603/Server-sideProject/README.md

 The online learning platform is designed to let teacher and student manage and store their academic online.
 It provides serval functions including checking academic record, studing subject and time table.

 `server.js`:
-Dependencies: Imports required packages like express, cookie-parser, body-parser, dotenv, and others.
-Also imports custom modules like header middleware and connectDB.
+Dependencies: Imports required packages like express, body-parser, and others.
+Also imports custom modules like connectDB.

  `package.json`:
 - body-parser(`^1.20.3`):Body-parser parses is an HTTP request body that usually helps when you need to know more than just the URL being hit.